Skip to content

 await db.fetch_all('SELECT * FROM ...')

-async with database.transaction(isolation="serializable"):
+async with database.transaction(isolation_level="serializable"):

 ...